John Vernon: Early roles

 In 1970, he guest-starred in the Hawaii Five-O episode "Force Of Waves" as Cal Anderson, and he appeared in the two-part episode "The Banker" of The Silent Force in 1971.
 In the late 1960s and early 1970s, he made four appearances over five years on the TV series Mission: Impossible as four different lead villains.
 In 1974, Vernon turned in a supporting performance in Mary Jane Harper Cried Last Night.

-In 1971, he played the by-the-book mayor of San Francisco, perpetually frustrated by Clint Eastwood, in the first Dirty Harry movie.
+In 1971, he played the by-the-book mayor of San Francisco, perpetually frustrated by Clint Eastwood, in the first Dirty Harry film.
 He later parodied this role in the film One More Train to Rob and the premiere episode of Sledge Hammer!.

-In 1974 he co-starred in the film The Black Windmill with Michael Caine and Donald Pleasence.
+In 1974, he co-starred in the film The Black Windmill with Michael Caine and Donald Pleasence.
 Also in 1974, he appeared in The Questor Tapes.

 In 1976, he played Fletcher in Eastwood's The Outlaw Josey Wales.

-In 1977, he played the husband in the Italian film, A Special Day, with Sophia Loren and Marcello Mastroianni.
+In 1977, he played the husband in the Italian film A Special Day, with Sophia Loren and Marcello Mastroianni.